A quantum-kinetic treatment for internal dynamics of multilevel atomic systems moving through a target matter: Derivation of a quantum kinetic equation for the density matrix

 It can be shown (see \cite{VOSKR99}) that

 where

 the Heavyside step function $\vartheta(t)$ is 0 for $t<0$ and 1 for $t>0$.

-Substituting (\ref{eq:d9})-(\ref{eq:d20}) into (\ref{eq:d7.5}) and performing the averaging over the ``frozen'' positions of target atoms with the help of the prescription of \cite{LP81,AS}, one can get the following representation for the density matrix: with
+Substituting (\ref{eq:d9})-(\ref{eq:d20}) into (\ref{eq:d7.5}) and performing the averaging over the ``frozen'' positions of the target atoms with the help of the prescription of \cite{LP81,AS}, one can get the following representation for the density matrix: